mhelkey/ecs171/ReadMe.md

 yhat_test = model3.predict(X_test)
 ```

-This helped increase recall but lowered accuracy.
+This helped increase recall for people with heart disease but lowered accuracy.

 ## Results